Star Route scandal: Political scandal

+At an ensuing congressional investigation, Postmaster General James testified, according to Dorsey's personal secretary, Dorsey had "shammed sickness" during the congressional investigation and, during that time, the financial records of Miner Peck had been revised to cover up the fraud.

+Investigations

-Investigations by Congress into corruption began as early as 1872 during the Presidency of Ulysses S. Grant.
+Investigations by Congress into corruption in the Post Office began as early as 1872 during the Presidency of Ulysses S. Grant.
 This investigation result had been tainted by bribery, while an 1876 investigation managed to shut down the Star Route frauds temporarily.
 A resurgence of graft stealthily took place in 1878 during the Presidency of Rutherford B. Hayes, continuing into the Garfield Administration.
 In April 1880, another Congressional investigation was launched.
 President Hayes stopped further awarding of Star Route contracts.

-In April 1881, President James A. Garfield launched an investigation into the Star Routes corruption.
+In April 1881, President James A. Garfield launched an investigation within the Star Routes corruption.
 Garfield's investigation revealed among the major players involved were some of the large contractors, the ex-US Representative Bradley Barlow of Vermont, the Second Assistant Postmaster-General, Thomas J. Brady, some of the subordinates in the department, and Arkansas Senator Stephen W. Dorsey, who became Secretary of the Republican National Committee during Garfield's 1880 presidential campaign.
 After Garfield's assassination, Chester A. Arthur (who assumed the presidency) pursued the investigation.
 Two federal prosecution trials took place in 1882 and 1883, and the postal ring was finally shut down.
 Although the fraudulent scheme was widespread, there were few convictions.
 Many of the defendants in the Star Routes trials were successfully defended by noted lawyer and orator, Robert Ingersoll.
 Brady and Dorsey were acquitted by the jury in the 1883 trial.
 Public disgust over the Star Routes graft served as an impetus for civil service reform and the passage of the Pendleton Civil Service Reform Act in 1883.